Ditronics-Tz/Smart-Acess/docs/STAFF_MANAGEMENT_API.md

 - Staff numbers must be unique across the system
 - The API uses UUIDs for staff identification
 - Soft deletes are not implemented (use `is_active` field instead)
-- CSV functionality is planned for future implementation
+- CSV upload functionality is fully implemented with validation and error handling
+- Photo upload functionality allows JPEG and PNG images up to 5MB
 - All operations are logged for audit purposes
+- Staff can be created without photos and photos can be added later